codingwithsakshi-b/python_learning_journey/wiki_notes/4_dictionary_set.md

 ```
 ---
 ### ⚙️ Properties of Sets
--Unordered (no index)
+- Unordered (no index)
--No duplicate values
+- No duplicate values
--Mutable (can add/remove elements)
+- Mutable (can add/remove elements)
--Elements must be immutable types
+- Elements must be immutable types

 ---
 ### ➕ Adding Elements